TO CHEW ON: "My little children, for whom I labor in birth again until Christ is formed in you." Galatians 4:19

 A brief meander through the New Testament sheds light on how Christ is formed in us:

-- This formation is connected to the Holy Spirit coming into our lives - John 14:16-20.
+- This formation is connected to the Holy Spirit entering our lives - John 14:16-20.

 - It demonstrates to the world that Christ's coming to earth was real and effective - John 17:23.